KenichiNomura/nebskill/step4-monitor/INSTRUCTIONS.md

 adjust_spring_constant(k: float)
   → use when inter_image_rmsd shows collapse (increase k) or over-tension

-switch_method(method: "string" | "improvedtangent" | "spline")
+switch_optimizer(optimizer: "FIRE2" | "MDMin")
-  → use when energy_smoothness shows kinking or energy discontinuities
+  → FIRE2 is the default; switch to MDMin when energy_smoothness shows
+    kinking/discontinuities (FIRE2's adaptive timestep is more sensitive to noisy forces than MDMin's damped-MD step).
+BFGS/LBFGS are not offered — see references/neb_method.md for why they're unsuitable for CI-NEB.

 tighten_endpoint_relaxation(fmax: float)
   → use when forces_per_image is high at endpoint images, suggesting